almet/markdown-doc/articles/dependency-injection.md

 on its own.
 It'll do Mum's work for us.

-The final behavior we want to achieve, is that when calling alice, she comes with an already injected icecream, ready to eat !
+The final behavior we want to achieve, is that when calling alice, she comes with an already eat-ready injected icecream !

 	$alice = $container->getService('Alice');
 	$alice->eatIceCream();